Singh205/capstone-template-2410110038/README.md

 - Day 3: RAG Integration & Tool Calling
 Goal: Combine vector search with LLM analysis and add tool calling for enhanced retrieval.[DONE]
 - Day 4: LangGraph Workflow - Complete System
-Goal: Build the complete system using LangGraph with state management, nodes, and workflow.
+Goal: Build the complete system using LangGraph with state management, nodes, and workflow.[DONE]

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I had planned to achieve analysing a contract and let the LLM tell me what are the loopholes and risky clauses in a contract.
+I think I have achieved the conclusion satisfactorily.
+I can take any pdf or txt format contract and it will analyse it to tell me all about it, i feel like this can be really useful in a real world application so i feel quite satisfied with the end result of my capstone project for MAT496.

 ----------